Reducing embodied carbon with greener steel

 Using environmentally friendly construction materials

-As the construction industry strives to meet net zero targets, contractors seek to reduce embodied carbon to increase the sustainability of their projects.
+As the construction industry strives to meet net zero targets, contractors seek to reduce embodied carbon.
+One way of doing this is to opt for greener construction materials.

 • Basic oxygen steel making route (Bf- BOF) uses raw materials in a gas furnace.